How to read the parameters on your contact lens prescription

 Anyone who wants to buy contact lenses should know the parameters.
 These contact lens parameters can be found in the prescription that your eye doctor (or optometrist) gave you after your eye test.

 Please note that the data obtained by your eye care practitioner should not be older than one year, as the parameters of the eyes ccan hange with age.
 Also, it is important to know that contact lens prescriptions and eyeglass prescriptions are not the same.

-- The contact lens parameters you need to know
+- Contact lens parameters you need to know

 - How to determine a contact lens prescription?